MicrosoftDocs/cpp-docs/docs/mfc/reference/cpropertypage-class.md

  You can override this member function to specify some action the user must take when the Finish button is pressed.
 When overriding this function, return **FALSE** to prevent the property sheet from being destroyed.

- For more information about notification messages sent when the user presses the Finish button in a wizard property sheet, see [PSN_WIZFINISH](http://msdn.microsoft.com/library/windows/desktop/bb774571) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+ For more information about notification messages sent when the user presses the Finish button in a wizard property sheet, see [PSN_WIZFINISH](http://msdn.microsoft.com/library/windows/desktop/bb774571) in the Windows SDK.

  For more information on how to make a wizard-type property sheet, see [CPropertySheet::SetWizardMode](../../mfc/reference/cpropertysheet-class.md#setwizardmode).